 Or, for servers with less cache pressure, you can encourage even less than the default cache pressure (keep cached data longer) while using ZRAM:

 vm.vfs_cache_pressure=50 vm.swappiness=10 vm.dirty_background_ratio=1 #increase slowly, up to 10%, if CPU gets too busy with compression. vm.dirty_ratio=20 #around 20 to 50 percent is fine.

 Can I just completely remove SWAP/ZRAM?

 As discussed, swap also provides some benefits to overall system stability and performance.
 The kernel was designed to work with swap.
-That said, of course you can, your specific setup and/or requirements in some cases may work best without swap or ZRAM.
-Red Hat puts nicely:
+With that said, your specific setup or requirements may work best without swap or ZRAM.
+Red Hat puts it nicely:

 “Systems without swap can make sense and are supported by Red Hat – just be sure the behavior of such a system under memory pressure is what you want.
 In most environments, a bit of swap makes sense.
 Without swap, the system will call the OOM when the memory is exhausted.
 [Make sure to] …prioritize which processes get killed first in configuring oom_adj_score.”

 Using ZRAM, especially in a low-memory setup, is very useful in allowing your Linux server to use more of your installed RAM.